jastintime/ukoos/doc/kernel/mm/booting.md

 Right now, our only source of entropy at this point is the cycle and time counters.
 We take a trap while moving to the higher half, so we can get some unpredictability from the timings there; when booting on real hardware, the time taken to load the kernel from storage should also provide some.

+The Devicetree gets parsed into memory owned by the heap allocator, which lets us add memory reservations for e.g. the kernel itself.

 ## Physical allocator

 Once the heap allocator is initialized on the boothart, we can discover the rest of the RAM.